 Can you tell me how your books “Becoming Verbal With Childhood Apraxia” and “Apraxia Uncovered, The Seven Stages of Phoneme Development” are different?
 Which one should I read first?

 - Think of Becoming Verbal With Childhood Apraxia as Part 1.
 It is about how to get kids more vocal, verbal, communicative, imitative and interactive, and how to get them to play with the sounds they make.
 Read it first.

 - Think of Apraxia Uncovered, The Seven Stages of Phoneme Development as Part 2.
 It is about how sound develops over time – from the vocalizations of the infant to the sophisticated consonant and vowel sequences of the three-year-old.
 Read it or listen to the recorded seminar second.

 Already purchased the book or CDs separately?

 For those who previously purchased the book and CDs before they this course was available for CEUs, we offer opt-in ASHA CEU enrollment for one participant for $10.
-With this purchase, you will receive a CE Information letter for this course which includes information on how to register for CEUs, including your enrollment pin.
+With this purchase, you will be emailed a handout for the lecture and a CE Information letter for this course which includes information on how to register for CEUs, including your enrollment pin.